 Year 1 learn about significant historical events, people and places in their own locality, Ruislip

 Historical enquiry is the process of asking questions about the past and finding answers by exploring the sources left behind from the past.
 It involves children becoming ‘history detectives’ who ask questions and search for answers by sifting through evidence.
 Historical enquiries can focus on a significant individual, an event or a change.
 Meaningful learning occurs when children are challenged to think critically when analysing evidence from the past.

 Examples of historical enquiries that different year groups will be exploring to find out more about the past might be:

 Who was the more effective queen?
-A comparison between Elizabeth I and Elizabeth II.
+A comparison between Queen Victoria and Elizabeth II.
 (Year 1)

 Finally, the school has a Humanities Highway display on which each year group proudly signposts examples of its work and enquiries.
 This shows how children build, grow and link their historical and geographical skills and understanding as they move through the school.

 Our Humanities Highway display allows children to show how they